 MS FRIENDLY REMINDERS

-MS Doors Open at 7:30am.
-If you child arrives before that, please be aware that the Great Hall is open to students to wait.
+MS Doors Open at 7:30AM.
+If your child arrives before that, please be aware that the Great Hall is open to students to wait.

 Attendance: Please email firstname.lastname@example.org or call 503-768-3127 if your child will be late or absent from school.

-Afternoon Change of Plans: Please email email@example.com or call 503-768-3127 for any changes to your child's afternoon pick up plans.
-We ask that you kindly inform us of these changes by 2 pm.
+Afternoon Change of Plans: Please email email@example.com or call 503-768-3127 only if your child is not aware of changes to their afternoon pick up plans.
+We ask that you kindly inform us of these changes by 2:00PM.
 We will leave a note on your child's locker.
-All school bus related questions should go to Robbi Garvin
+All school bus related questions should go to Robbi Garvin.